IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

    {: android}

 1. In **Android → app → manifests**, open the `AndroidManifest.xml` file.
-   * Add the following permissions to the top the `manifest` tag:
+   * Add the following permissions to the beginning the `manifest` tag:

       ```xml
       <!-- Permissions -->